NilsNisse/HardCrack/README.txt

 steam_api/64.dll, so not all games are crackable :(

 I will add more emulators with this though, and run tests :)

+!!!READ HERE!!!

+I do NOT have a discord yet, but you can add me, my user is "swedish.man".